JoshPaulie/AsyncOWM-py/readme.md

 Norman has clear sky
 ```
 ## TODO
-- Move away from current weather api and use all-in-one api instead.
-- Country code enums
+- Wait for PRs 😉

-### Comments on OWM
+## Comments on OWM
 The OWM api is wonky.
 The returned data isn't always how you'd expect it and the geo-coordinate lookup function is very finicky.

-**The surefire way to lookup a city is by zip code.**
+**The surefire way to lookup a city is by city name.**

+*Second best option is by zipcode.
+City code is also very good but getting your city's code is not so easy.*

+---

-### Author's note
+## Author's note
 This was made as a learning experience, and is my first public package.